-Finally, perform the same operations on the slices encountered during a y(p)-to-root traversal of T. Correctness of this procedure follows from the fact that whenever a staircase spans a slice, there exists at least one extremal point of the staircase within the slice.
-That extremal point earlier caused entry and exit points to be recorded appropriately.
+Finally, perform the same operations on the slices encountered during a y(p)-toroot traversal of T. Correctness of this procedure follows from the fact that whenever a staircase spans a slice, there exists at least one extremal point of the staircase within the slice.
+That extremal point, having been the subject of such an update, caused entry and exit points to be recorded appropriately.
 Note that any slice whose top or bottom (or both) falls within p's range of influence is an ancestor of y(p) or some y(v) that was deleted above and hence gets updated appropriately.

-3.2 Analysis
+3.2.
+Analysis.
 Straightforward implementations of T do not improve upon the results of Section 2.
-For example, if we construct T as a balanced, binary search tree and use red-black trees [8] to implement the entry and exit lists, then $Q(N) = O(\log^2 N)$ as before: $O(\log n)$ time at each level of T to perform a stabbing test using Lemma 2. $R(N) = O(\log n)$, and $I(N) = D(N) = O(\log^2 N)$ (argue as with Q(N)).
-Each point in S yields an element in at most one entry and exit list in each level of T. The algorithm thus runs in $O(n\log^2 n)$ time and $O(n\log n)$ space.
+For example, if we construct T as a balanced, binary search tree and use red-black trees [8] to implement the entry and exit lists, then $Q(N) = O(\log^2 N)$ as before: $O(\log n)$ time at each level of T to perform a stabbing test using Lemma 3.3. $R(N) = O(\log n)$, and $I(N) = D(N) = O(\log^2 N)$ (argue as with Q(N)).
+Each point in S yields an element in at most one entry and exit list in each level of T. The algorithm thus runs in $O(n \log^2 n)$ time and $O(n \log n)$ space.